spatie/laravel-permission/README.md

 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="config"
 ```

-This is the contents of the published config file:
+This is the contents of the published config file (laravel-permission.php):

 ```php
 return [